iaman0004/es-string-utils/readme.md

 const contains = stringUtils.containsAnyIgnoreCase('This is the source string', 'tocheck'); //false

-const camelizedText = stringUtils.camelize('camelize This strinG'); //Camelize This String
+const capitalizedText = stringUtils.capitalize('capitalize This strinG'); //Capitalize This String
 ```

 ### Author